What Is Pleasure-Based Personal Development?

 If I soften, everything will fall apart

 Pleasure-based personal development doesn’t try to override these beliefs.
-It meets them with curiosity.

 And then it asks a powerful question: